 Check out the concept video below that's been published online, showing not only a triple-lens rear camera, but also a notch-free front display for the new iPhone 2019.
 This is an unofficial clip, but it's based on some of the rumours we've been hearing already about the new handset – it could be close to the mark.

 Internal performance increases are a given, and indeed we have heard talk about just how powerful Apple's next-gen processor for 2019 is going to be (spoiler alert: very powerful).
-We'll have to wait and see what the year-on-year boost is in terms of performance from the 2018 iPhones.
+We'll have to wait and see what the year-on-year boost is in terms of performance from the 2018 iPhones, but apparently the A13 chip is already in production.

 We've also heard more extravagant rumours: that Apple might be planning to put a Touch Bar on the side of the iPhone 11, and could even come with a foldable screen of some description.
 To us that sounds like something that's more likely to appear in the iPhone 12 or the iPhone 13.